 children’s choirs and first performing on Local Television at the

 age of five.
 Born and raised in Chicago, Al pursued Accordion lessons

 continuously from the ages of six thru thirteen.

-Beginning High School at St. John’s Military Academy in September 1967, Al continued his Musical development playing / practicing the St. John’s Chapel Piano and Pipe Organ, occasionally accompanying Religious Services while relentlessly learning Blues, Rock, R & B material from records with the Accordian.
+Beginning High School at St. John’s Military Academy in September 1967, Al continued his Musical development playing / practicing the St. John’s Chapel Piano and Pipe Organ, occasionally accompanying Religious Services while relentlessly learning Blues, Rock, R & B material from records with the Accordion.
 “I was particularly into the prominent ‘Keyboard Bands,’ The Doors, Santana, ELP, YES and later the ‘Horn Bands,’ Chicago, Blood, Sweat & Tears and Tower of Power.
 Al Kooper and Booker T., Keith Emerson, Rick Wakeman and BB King were all influences at the time, as were the Motown and Atlantic / Stax groups and of course, The Beatles.”
-In addition, while singing with the Academy Choir, he became the featured performer on both Accordian and Voice during their many TV and Concert performances.
+In addition, while singing with the Academy Choir, he became the featured performer on both Accordion and Voice during their many TV and Concert performances.

 DePAUL UNIVERSITY YEARS (1971-1975)

 Attending DePaul University